UFC 256 — A Perfect Ending to an Imperfect Year - Back Sports Page

-Over the course of an evening, UFC 256 managed to encapsulate many of the central themes of 2020.
-UFC 256 was truly a perfect ending to a very imperfect year.
+Over the course of an evening, UFC 256 managed to encapsulate many of the central themes seen throughout 2020.
+It was truly a perfect ending to a very imperfect year.

-Deiveson Figueiredo and Brandon Moreno delivered a main event that surpassed even the highest of expectations — young blood continued to shine as Gavin Tucker, Rafael Fiziev, Ciryl Gane and Kevin Holland proved they’re here to stay — and we even discovered that, what is now widely considered to be the best flyweight bout ever, nearly got scratched last-minute.
+Deiveson Figueiredo and Brandon Moreno delivered a main event that surpassed even the highest of expectations — young blood continued to shine as Gavin Tucker, Rafael Fiziev, Ciryl Gane and Kevin Holland proved they’re here to not only stay, but contend — and we even discovered that, what is now widely considered to be the best flyweight bout ever, nearly got scratched last-minute.

 After UFC 256 concluded, we gained knowledge that Deiveson Figueiredo was in the hospital on the eve of his title defense until 2:00 AM.
 Thankfully, the flyweight champ felt well enough to compete — for a full 25 minutes at that.
+2020’s final PPV headliner nearly being canceled last minute would’ve been fitting.
+Lucky for us, the show went on.

 ‘Deus da Guerra’ and ‘The Assassin Baby’ dug their heels in and set an unbelievable pace.
 Both warriors landed over 130 significant strikes.
 It’s no secret that many were tentative to give Brandon Moreno a real shot at dethroning Figueiredo, but he proved every one of those people wrong.
 Not only did he withstand and survive the champ’s expected onslaught — the Mexican native nearly finished the champ on several occasions.